pixee/pixee-cli/README.md

 *Pixee fixes vulnerabilities, hardens code, squashes bugs, and gives engineers more time to focus on the work that counts.*

 The Pixee CLI brings the power of Pixee's [Codemodder framework](https://codemodder.io) to your local development environment.
+This provides a way for developers to try out Pixee before installing the GitHub app.

 ![Pixee CLI Demo](img/demo.gif)